shadowga/website/_docs/3/a-admins.md

 Senior Admins have all the abilities as the above ranks.
 They are also given extra commands that are blocked to the default admin rank, such as global commands like /time and /weather.
 The Senior Admin rank is also required for non-applicable ranks, such as Executive and Developer.

 ### Executive Admins
 Executives are in charge of all other admin ranks, except for the owner.
 They have the ability to suspend disobedient or rogue administrators, and even ban them if required.
 They're also in charge of marketing the server to members when the owners are unable to.
-You probably won't even see these admins in-game that often, that's because they also take care of other resources like the forum and guild.
+You probably won't even see these admins in-game that often, that's because they also take care of resources like the forum.

 ## Appointment
 We always keep an eye out for potential administrators as the server grows.